oofSauceHere/music-viewer-for-minecraft/README.md

 Though this is supposed to be a description of the project and how to install it, I figured I'd share the sources I used to figure out how to piece this together.
 Spotify has a great [web API documentation](https://developer.spotify.com/documentation/web-api) (which I'm sure most web developers know about), and [Kaupenjoe on YouTube](https://www.youtube.com/@ModdingByKaupenjoe) has useful tutorials on how to mod for most Minecraft versions and mod loaders.

 There's also an already existing mod that has a similar functionality.
 It's called [Spoticraft](https://github.com/IMB11/Spoticraft), and I'd occasionally use the repo for reference.
 This project is entirely mine, though, because I wanted to learn and implement myself.
 One of the major differences is that I wrote the code to fetch data from Spotify's API myself, while they used an already existing library.
 Most normal people would choose to use that library, but because I wanted a more robust understanding of web APIs, I did it myself.

+inshallah i will never have to use java again